mimersql/MimerPy/doc/mimerpy.rst

 .. _PEP 249: https://www.python.org/dev/peps/pep-0249/

-The :mod:`mimerpy` module enables the creation of connections to Mimer databases and the opening of cursors to execute Mimer SQL statements.
+The :mod:`mimerpy` module enables the creation of connections to Mimer SQL databases and the opening of cursors to execute Mimer SQL statements.

 Constructor